realworldocaml/book/en/maps-and-hashtables.md

 over all entries, and so it is quite an expensive operation.
-That means adding a new element to the table is only _amortized_ constant, which is to say, it's constant on average over a long sequence of additions, but some of the indivdual additions can be quite expensive.
+That means adding a new element to the table is only _amortized_ constant, which is to say, it's constant on average over a long sequence of additions, but some of the individual additions can be quite expensive.

 Another hidden cost of hash tables has to do with the hash function you use.
 If you end up with a pathologically bad hash function that